 Travelling to EU countries will require additional preparation in terms of travel documents for you and your pets, health care, mobile roaming charges and driving permits.
 Check what you need to do when going to the EU.

 If you move goods into or out of the EU, you must get an EORI number.
 You should also decide how you want to make customs declarations and whether you need to deal with customs for you.
 As a Wakefield district business The Council’s business team provides

 support for businesses.

-Advice for UK citizens who want to live and work in EU countries
+UK citizens who want to live and work in EU countries

 Living and working in an EU country depends on the rules in that country.
 You may need to register or apply for residency.
 You should check that you’re covered for healthcare.
 You may also need to exchange your UK driving licence for a licence issued by the EU country where you live.

-Useful links to Wakefield businesses and residents
+Useful links for Wakefield businesses and residents

 All transition period information